JunnanShimizu/Blackjack/README.md

 # Blackjack
-Blackjack Game implementation in Java.
+Blackjack Game implementation in the terminal.

 Examples: